godaddy/gasket/docs/guides/authoring-presets.md

 }
 ```

-Can be overridden in a preset by providing the `datastore` key in `createContext`:
+This prompt can be skipped by providing the `datastore` key in a preset's
+`createContext`:

 ```js
 // preset-datastore/index.js